Central Mesa Light Rail Extension, Phoenix, Arizona, United States of America

 Union Station is a major multimodal railway transportation hub in Toronto, Canada.

-This phase will also include integration of station architecture and art work, construction of park-and-ride facilities and traction power substations, along with landscaping works.
+The second phase also included integration of station architecture and art work, construction of park-and-ride facilities and traction power substations, along with landscaping works.

-In the final phase of construction the station platform and track installation works will be completed.
-This will involve installation of major light rail infrastructure.
+The final phase of construction saw the completion of station platform and track installation works.
+This also involved installation of major light rail infrastructure.

-Temporary traffic measure will be in place during this phase as the construction will take place primarily in the middle of the road.
-This phase of construction is expected to begin in 2013 and will be completed by 2015.
+Temporary traffic measures were in place during this phase, as construction was primarily carried out in the middle of the road.
+This phase of construction began in 2013 and was completed by 2015.

 Contractors involved with Phoenix's rail line extension project

-Valley Transit Constructors (VTC), a joint venture of Kiewit and Mass Electric, was awarded a design build contract for the 3.1mi Central Mesa light rail extension project in March 2012.
-Parsons Transportation Group, which is part of VTC team, acts as the lead designer for the project.
+A joint venture between Kiewit and Mass Electric known as Valley Transit Constructors (VTC) was awarded a design-build contract for the 3.1mi Central Mesa light rail extension in March 2012.

-In August 2010, Jacobs Engineering Group was awarded with a $12.5m engineering services contract.
-It will provide both preliminary and final engineering services for the extension project.
+Jacobs Engineering Group was awarded with a $12.5m engineering services contract in August 2010.
+The firm provided both preliminary and final engineering services for the extension project.

 Financing Valley Metro Rail's Arizona-based transport system